-The internal audit program plays a relevant role to assess the effectiveness of the internal regulations and their application to human rights.
+The internal audit program as well is very relevant to assess the effectiveness of the internal regulation and its application on human rights.

-Periodically, at least once a year, the approach towards modern slavery and, more in general, on human rights is reported to the Sustainability and Scenario Committee.
+Periodically, at least once a year, the approach towards modern slavery and broadly on human rights is reported to the Sustainability and Scenario Committee.